FrankensteinVariorum/collationWorkspace/collationChunks/C20/output/Readme.md

   # 3-7-2023

-  - [ ] MS: "interesting and wonderful" is sorted as `inter`, `esting`, `andwonderful`.
+  - [X] MS: "interesting and wonderful" is sorted as `inter`, `esting`, `andwonderful`.
 "And wonderful" can possibly be split up, but "inter" has a delete tag between it and "esting," may not be fixable.
-  - [ ] MS: Spacing fix possible: `andagatha`
+  - [X] MS: Spacing fix possible: `andagatha`
-  - [ ] MS: Spacing fix possible: `andluxurious`
+  - [X] MS: Spacing fix possible: `andluxurious`
-  - [ ] MS: Spacing fix possible: `['relig', '&lt;delstart/&gt;i&lt;delend/&gt;', 'ion']` into "religion"
+  - [X] MS: Spacing fix possible: `['relig', '&lt;delstart/&gt;i&lt;delend/&gt;', 'ion']` into "religion"
-  - [ ] Alignment question: all categories end with "Felix Had" at one point, but 1823 and 1831 include the word "accidentally" before converging with every category (except the manuscript) at "been."
-Debating is they should stay as-is.
-  - [ ] MS: Spacing fix possible: `['in', 'dignation', '', '', 'w', '', 'ere', '', 'uncontrolable']`
+  - [X] MS: Spacing fix possible: `['in', 'dignation', '', '', 'w', '', 'ere', '', 'uncontrolable']`
-  - [ ] Alignment Question: all the passages have the phrase `['and', 'then', 'looked', 'around', 'for', 'the', 'means.', 'after', 'many', 'fruitless', 'attempts', 'to', 'gain', 'admittance', 'to', 'the']`, but the phrase ends with `Prison`, which is its own separate reading group/app.
+  - [X] Alignment Question: all the passages have the phrase `['and', 'then', 'looked', 'around', 'for', 'the', 'means.', 'after', 'many', 'fruitless', 'attempts', 'to', 'gain', 'admittance', 'to', 'the']`, but the phrase ends with `Prison`, which is its own separate reading group/app.
 Should they be combined to complete the phrase?
-  - [ ] MS: Spacing fix possible: `['st', '', '', 'r', '', 'ongly']`
+  - [X] MS: Spacing fix possible: `['st', '', '', 'r', '', 'ongly']`
-  - [ ] MS: Spacing fix possible: `['know', 'n', '']`
+  - [X] MS: Spacing fix possible: `['know', 'n', '']`
-  - [ ] MS: an area is aligned properly, but the MS is a massive text jumble (see below).
+  - [X] MS: an area is aligned properly, but the MS is a massive text jumble (see below).
 May possibly need fixing.

   `<rdg wit="fMS">&lt;sga-add place="sublinear" sID="c57-0032__main__d4e5325"/&gt;
 				&lt;metamark function="insert"&gt;^&lt;/metamark&gt; &lt;sga-add